Journal: Abraham Lincoln Presidential Library, Springfield, Illinois, Monday morning, July 31, 2017

 Here I am in the handsomely designed, nicely lit, spacious reading room of the Abraham Lincoln Presidential Library.
 I don’t at this moment require any research materials from the collection, but as I often do, if I find myself with access to a grand space dedicated to the acquisition, preservation, and dissemination of knowledge, such as the Reading Room of the Library of Congress’ Jefferson Building or the National Library of Scotland, I feel the urge to go inside and do some thinking and writing just because I can.
 So here I am.

 On Saturday evening, a sudden weariness and blueness of mood took me by surprise, and for the first time since I left home two weeks ago, I suddenly felt lonely.
 I realized I had been traveling at an unrelenting pace and it was time to rest.
 So over the weekend, I did a lot of strolling and lazing between bouts of purposeful touring and research.
 I watched Allied, a World War II romantic tragedy starring Marion Cotillard and Brad Pitt, and enjoyed it very much.
 I talked to family and friends on the phone, sometimes while walking through grassy parks under tall green trees whose resident cicadas made quite a racket.
-I wrote postcards, and drank beer, and feasted on a delicious local specialty called a horseshoe, an artery-clogging concoction made from Texas toast, french fries, a sprinkling of vegetables if you so choose (I chose yes), and ground meat topped with a sort of cheese sauce similar to that on a Welsh rarebit.
-I ordered mine spicy, so it came with hot sauce to pour over it.
+I wrote postcards, and drank beer, and feasted on a local specialty called a horseshoe, an artery-clogging concoction made from Texas toast, french fries, a sprinkling of vegetables if you so choose (I chose yes), and ground meat topped with a sort of cheese sauce similar to that on a Welsh rarebit.

 So here I am this morning, rested, happy, reconnected with my loved ones and my sense of adventure, planning my itinerary for the rest of today and the next.
 I’m also thinking about the many things I’ve learned and seen here in and around Springfield…